 Public funding, Fixed fee interviews and Free initial interviews

-We act for both privately paying and publicly funded clients.
-If you consider that you may be eligible for public funding please ask us and we will advise you whether you are entitled.
-For clients who, until the recent government changes, would have been eligible for legal aid funding, we are prepared to discuss funding options based on each individual case; e.g. reduced rates payable over a longer term.
+We act for privately paying clients and do not undertake publicly funded work.
+We are prepared to discuss funding options and payment plans based on each individual case.
 We also offer up to 30 minutes advice for a fixed fee from £50 plus VAT.
 We also offer free initial interviews under the “Lawyers for Business" scheme.

 For work charged on a fixed fee basis, details of our charges are available on this website.
 This includes our fees for property conveyancing, making a Lasting Power of Attorney and drafting wills.
 If you cannot find the information you need, or if you wish to discuss our fees, please do not hesitate to contact us.